Why Do I Still Look Pregnant? Here's Why!

 4. Incorrect core exercises

-Are the postpartum exercises you doing engaging the transverse muscle correctly?
+Are the exercises you doing engaging the transverse muscle correctly?
 It is often to my horror when I see new mamas being shown potentially dangerous exercises.

 Some exercises will increase intra-abdominal pressure which causes the muscles to push outwards.
 Ideally, when you engage your transverse muscles correctly, the lower abdomen should go 'inwards' as the muscle contracts.